ColombiaOfficial Name: Republic of Colombia

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Colombia, you may encounter road conditions that differ significantly from those in the United States.
-Due to the security environment in Colombia, U.S. government officials and their families are not permitted to travel by road between most major cities.
+Road Conditions and Safety: Due to the security environment in Colombia, U.S. government officials and their families are not permitted to travel by road between most major cities.
 They also cannot use inter-city or intra-city bus transportation or travel by road outside urban areas at night.
 You are encouraged to follow these same precautions.
 Please refer to the Travel Warning for Colombia for details.

-Traffic laws in Colombia, including speed limits, are often ignored and rarely enforced, creating dangerous conditions for drivers and pedestrians in major cities.
-Under Colombian law, seat belts are mandatory for front-seat passengers in a private vehicle.
-Car seats are mandatory for children, and a child under ten years old is not permitted to ride in a front seat.
-It is against the law to talk on a cellular phone while driving in Colombia, and violators may be fined.
+Traffic Laws: Traffic laws are often ignored and rarely enforced, creating dangerous conditions for drivers and pedestrians.
+Seat belts are mandatory for front-seat passengers in a private vehicle.
+Car seats are mandatory for children, and a child under 10 years old is not permitted to ride in a front seat.
+It is against the law to talk on a cellular phone while driving, and violators may be fined.
 While driving outside major cities, you must drive with your lights on.

 If you are involved in an accident, you MUST remain at the scene without moving your vehicle until the authorities arrive.
 This rule is strictly enforced, and moving a vehicle or leaving the scene of an accident may constitute an admission of guilt under Colombian law.